How to Choose the Best French Door Refrigerator

 French door refrigerators were originally designed with the gourmet chef in mind.
 Now, however, you can find a wide variety of models designed to fit many different lifestyles.
 With so many makes and models on the market, choosing the model best suited to your needs can be tricky.

-Many consumers prefer French door refrigerators because they are family friendly.
-The dual doors are lighter and thus easier to open than those on a single door refrigerator.
+Many consumers prefer French door refrigerators because they are family-friendly.
+The dual doors are lighter and thus easier to open than those on a single-door refrigerator.
 This is an important feature to consider if you have young children or an elderly extended family member who will be using the fridge regularly.
-Most models come standard with slide out glass shelves complete with a raised spill catching lip.
+Most models come standard with slide-out glass shelves complete with a raised spill-catching lip.
 This makes clean-up a snap when someone doesn’t screw the juice lid on all the way or knocks over last week’s science project.
 And let’s face it Moms: this happens all too often!
 Tired of constantly telling the young ones to close the fridge door?
 Then picking a model with a door alarm is important; or, better yet, opt for a model with self-closing doors.
-Another family friendly feature to look for on French door refrigerators is a water and ice dispenser with a child lock.
+Another family-friendly feature to look for on French door refrigerators is a water and ice dispenser with a child lock.

 Maybe entertaining isn’t as important to you as the quality and freshness of your food.
-If this is the case, then you will want to look for French door refrigerators that will easily maintain those fresh tastes with humidity controlled crispers and an adjustable temperature deli drawer.
-Choosing a unit with a multi flow air system will keep temperatures even throughout the fridge.
+If this is the case, then you will want to look for French door refrigerators that will easily maintain those fresh tastes with humidity-controlled crispers and an adjustable temperature deli drawer.
+Choosing a unit with a multi-flow air system will keep temperatures even throughout the fridge.
 In other words, your milk won’t freeze if you put it on the top shelf!

 French door refrigerators have also been designed with the home-décor enthusiast in mind.
 The dual doors have hidden hinges, making the appearance sleeker and more sophisticated.
-Many accept custom panels and handles, helping the fridge to blend seamlessly your cabinetry.
+Many accept custom panels and handles, helping the fridge to blend seamlessly with your cabinetry.